karlseguin/websocket.zig/readme.md

 ## Advanced

 ### Pre-Framed Comptime Message
 Websocket message have their own special framing.
-When you use `client.write` or `client.writeBin` the data you provide is "framed" into a correct websocket message.
+When you use `conn.write` or `conn.writeBin` the data you provide is "framed" into a correct websocket message.
 Framing is fast and cheap (e.g., it DOES NOT require an O(N) loop through the data).
 Nonetheless, there may be be cases where pre-framing messages at compile-time is desired.
 The `websocket.frameText` and `websocket.frameBin` can be used for this purpose:

 ```zig
 const UNKNOWN_COMMAND = websocket.frameText("unknown command");